Necrotising enterocolitis in infants with in‐utero SARS-CoV-2 exposure in Tshwane, South Africa

 Abstract

-Background: Literature suggests an association between in-utero SARS-CoV-2 exposure and necrotising enterocolitis (NEC).
-This study, conducted in Gauteng, South Africa, investigated whether admitted infants exposed to SARS-CoV-2 in-utero had a higher NEC incidence than non-exposed infants.
-This study also described the overall incidence of NEC during the COVID-19 pandemic to explore potential associations.
+Objective.
+To determine whether admitted infants exposed to SARS-CoV-2 in utero had a higher NEC incidence than unexposed infants; and to describe the overall incidence of NEC during the COVID-19 pandemic to explore potential associations.

-Methods: The evaluation period included one-year pre-COVID-19 (April 2019–March 2020) and a two-year COVID-19 period (April 2020–March 2022).
+Methods.
+The evaluation period included 1-year pre-COVID-19 (April 2019 - March 2020) and a 2-year COVID-19 period (April 2020 - March 2022).
 An electronic database was used to identify infants and to collect routine data.
 Additional databases were used to identify mothers with COVID-19 and SARS-CoV-2-exposed neonates.

-Results: All infants exposed to SARS-CoV-2 in-utero tested negative for COVID-19 before admission, indicating no vertical transmissions.
-Among 32 SARS-CoV-2-exposed infants, one developed NEC (incidence 3.1%), compared to 2.5% in non-exposed infants (p=0.834).
-NEC incidence was similar across periods (1.8% vs 2.5%; p=0.147).
+Results.
+All infants exposed to SARS-CoV-2 in utero tested negative for COVID-19 before admission, indicating no vertical transmissions.
+Among 32 SARS-CoV-2-exposed infants, one developed NEC (incidence 3.1%), compared with 2.5% in unexposed infants (p=0.834).
+NEC incidence was similar across periods (1.8% v.
+2.5%; p=0.147).
 The median day of life of NEC diagnosis was 12 days for both periods.
 The sex distribution of infants with NEC was similar during both periods.

-Conclusion: While this study did not demonstrate a statistically significant increase in NEC incidence during the COVID-19 pandemic, a potential association cannot be excluded, due to the potential pathophysiological mechanisms that support this hypothesis.
+Conclusion.
+While this study did not demonstrate a statistically significant increase in NEC incidence during the COVID-19 pandemic, a potential association cannot be excluded, owing to the potential pathophysiological mechanisms that support this hypothesis.

 Article Details